References

 16. No authors listed.
 Tobacco display banned in all shops from today.
 Evening Telegraph, 2015.
 Available from: http://www.eveningtelegraph.co.uk/news/uk-world/tobacco-display-banned-in-all-shops-from-today-1.860523

-17. Lambert S. Philip morris and BAT unveil gantry solutions.
+17. Lambert S. Philip Morris and BAT unveil gantry solutions.
 Better Retailing, 2015.
-Available from: https://www.betterretailing.com/products/tobacco/philip-morris-and-bat-unveil-gantry-solutions/
+Available from: http://www.betterretailing.com/philip-morris-bat-unveil-gantry-solutions/

 18. Scheffels J and Lavik R. Out of sight, out of mind?
 Removal of point-of-sale tobacco displays in Norway.
 Tobacco Control, 2013; 22(e1):e37–42.
 Available from: https://www.ncbi.nlm.nih.gov/pubmed/22678299